 Just outside of Puebla, this Pueblo Mágico is an easy day trip from Mexico City or an extension to your weekend in Puebla.
 Known as the City of Churches, the small town of Cholula is home to 365 churches.

-Undoubtedly the most visited one is La Iglesia de Nuestra Señora that sits upon the big “hill.”
-Actually, underneath the church is the Great Pyramid of Cholula, the largest pyramid in the world by volume… once abandoned, overgrown and later mistaken as a hill by the Spanish.
+Undoubtedly the most visited one is La Iglesia de Nuestra Señora which sits upon the big “hill.”
+Actually, underneath the church is the Great Pyramid of Cholula, the largest pyramid in the world by volume… once abandoned, overgrown, and later mistaken as a hill by the Spanish.

 Okay, first make sure you see a clean source of water and follow the rule—eat where other people are eating… it’s a good sign that it is tasty, safe, and food is turning over quickly.

-To help you make sense and prioritize your food options, here are some of the best choices.
+To help you make sense of and prioritize your food options, here are some of the best choices.

-15. Street food!
+21. Street food!

-One option is to find a Tianguis, or small street market, distinguished by outdoor tents and various vendors.
+One option is to find a tianguis, or small street market, distinguished by outdoor tents and various vendors.
 The Tuesday Condesa Tianguis is a great spot where you can try many different dishes as you stroll the local produce market.
 Other permanent markets, such as Mercado Jamaica offer daily options.

 Tacos al pastor: schwarma-style pork topped with pineapple, onion, and cilantro on fresh corn tortillas.